enableInApp

 is a flat map of key value pairs.
 Keys are always of type string, but values can be string, number, date or boolean.

-For e.g. If your shopping app wants to display an in-app message when value of items in cart greater than a certain number, app would log a custom event as follows whenever user adds an item to cart.
+For e.g. If your shopping app wants to display an in-app message when value of items in cart greater than a certain number, app would log

 (castled.xml